 Since kratom is a wild-growing tree, the quickest and easiest way to feel its effects has historically been to pluck and chew the leaf whenever you come across a tree.
 Kratom “quids” are still a common way to consume kratom in regions where the trees grow.
 This practice has persisted in Thailand in spite of the widespread destruction of kratom trees in the country from 1943 to 2020, due to a law that banned kratom.

 Chewing quids is most common among laborers who spend over 12 hours per day working in extreme heat.
 They frequently chew the leaves to stave off exhaustion and hunger, which allows them to increase their productivity.

 If You Don’t Chew, Brew

 Kratom tea is used in varying contexts beyond that of the chewed kratom leaves, though both methods for using kratom have similar physiologic effects.
 In addition to being a work-enhancing tool like the chewed leaf, the tea also drunk in the evenings, after work has concluded.
 Different methods for brewing (and the resulting differences in the strength of the tea) are used in each context.

 In the evenings, kratom tea is enjoyed for its pro-socializing effects and relaxing qualities – just as a drink at a modern kava/kratom bar might make you (and the crowd!) start to unwind and get chatty.

 Fortunately, with the proper serving size, drinking kratom tea in the evenings won’t keep you up, despite how it provides energy in the day.

 Kratom Serving Sizes

 There haven’t been many scientific studies on this curve of effects.
-Some have speculated that this is just a facet of the receptor site that the most abundant kratom alkaloid mitragynine binds with.
+Some kratom experts have hypothesized that it’s related to activity at the receptor site that mitragynine, the most abundant kratom alkaloid, binds with.